-Giant Auto Motors is an automobile manufacturer that designs, manufactures, markets, and services vehicles.
-It is the largest of the U.S. auto companies and in the top ten of global automobile manufacturers.
+Giant Auto Motors (GAM) is an automobile manufacturer that designs, manufactures, markets, and services vehicles.
+At times in its long history, GAM has been the largest auto maker in the world.
+At its peak, it sold more cars in the U.S. than all other manufacturers put together.
+It is currently the largest of the U.S. auto companies and in the top ten of global automobile manufacturers.